DEREAME/Sign-up/README.md

-This is a simple sign Up form
+1)This is a simple sign up form

-Still working on the Login link
+2)Still working on the Login link

-The Css design looks catchy check it once.
+3)The CSS design looks catchy check it once.